 - Dispense medications:

-o Dispense medications with a prescription from a doctor.
+- Dispense medication with a prescription from a doctor.

-o Dispense repeats of prescription medications with a repeat authorisation from a doctor or the previous pharmacy where you got the script filled.
+- Dispense repeats of prescription medications with a repeat authorisation from a doctor or the previous pharmacy where you for the script filled.

 - Administer medications:

-o Test your blood clotting for INR monitoring.
+- Test your blood clotting for INR monitoring

-o Test for atrial fibrillation (a leading cause of strokes).
+- Test for atrial fibrillation (a leading cause of strokes)

-o Teach you how to use your at-home medical devices such as asthma inhalers, diabetes blood test kits, and air humidifiers.
+- Teach you how to use your at-home medical devices such as asthma inhalers, diabetes blood test kits and air humidifiers.

-o Teach you exercises to do at home to manage your pain, incontinence, or other health issues.
+- Teach you exercises to do at home to manager your pain incontinence, or other health issues.

 - Advice regarding medication and lifestyle needs:

-o Give advice on everything from pain management to oral dental hygiene, avoiding STDs to eye care.
-70% of Australians trust their pharmacist’s medical advice.
+- Give advice on everything from pain management to oral dental hygiene, avoiding STDs to eye care.

-o Give advice on travelling: how to transport your medications, and what vaccinations or anti-malarial medicines you will need when travelling overseas.
+- Give advice on travelling: how to transport your medications and what vaccinations or anti-malarial medicines you will need when travelling overseas.

 - Dispose of expired medications safely for you.
-Did you know that you shouldn’t just put expired medications in the bin or flush them down the drain?
+Did you know that you shouldn’t just put expired medication in the bin or flush them down the drain?

-- Provide a medical certificate for your school or workplace (certain pharmacies only, including Friendlies Pharmacy).
+- Give a medical certificate for your school or workplace (certain pharmacies only, including some Blooms The Chemist pharmacies).

 What a pharmacist cannot do